Trump gives AG Barr authority to declassify documents related to 2016 campaign surveillance

 Democrats, though, charged that the testimony indicated Barr was a compromised witness.

-House Speaker Nancy Pelosi, D-Calif., told the Associated Press last month that she doesn’t “trust Barr,” but she trusts Special Counsel Robert Mueller.
+House Speaker Nancy Pelosi, D-Calif., told The Associated Press last month that she doesn’t “trust Barr,” but she trusts Special Counsel Robert Mueller.
 Senate Minority Leader Chuck Schumer, D-N.Y., accused Barr of “peddling conspiracy theories.”

 Fox News' John Roberts and Brooke Singman and The Associated Press contributed to this report.